pointfreeco/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/GettingStarted.md

 )
 ```

 There is also a way to streamline providing the ``QueryRepresentable`` conformance.
-You can apply the
+You can use
-`@Selection` macro to your type to generate that conformance for you automatically:
+`@Selection` to describe the datatype you want to decode:

 ```swift
 @Selection